 However, whether you’re an athlete or not doesn’t matter.
 Most of us seek more energy and stamina throughout our day, whether we’re exercising or simply staying alert and focused at work.
 And while that may mean reaching for caffeine or an energy drink, it doesn’t have to.
 Because increasing your Nitric Oxide levels promotes the energy and stamina you’re looking for.
 We developed SuperBeets and BeetElite for exactly those reasons.

-A leading Nitric Oxide researcher and our Chief Science Officer at HumanN, Dr. Nathan Bryan has conducted ongoing studies on the effects of Nitric Oxide on circulation and heart health.
-In fact, his research inspired the formulation of our Neo40 supplement, the first and only product shown to produce authentic Nitric Oxide gas in the body.
-Numerous clinical trials on our actual product formulations have also been conducted by independent third parties, including leading cardiologists like Dr. Ernst Schwarz from Cedars Sinai and Dr. Mark Houston at Vanderbilt University, something fairly uncommon in the world of functional foods and supplements and certainly uncommon amongst our competitors.
+A leading Nitric Oxide scientist has conducted ongoing studies on the effects of Nitric Oxide on circulation and heart health.
+In fact, his research inspired the formulation of our Neo40 supplement, a patented formula that may help increase Nitric Oxide levels.
+Numerous clinical trials on our actual product formulations have also been conducted by independent third parties, including leading cardiologists like Dr. Ernst Schwarz and Dr. Mark Houston at Vanderbilt University, something fairly uncommon in the world of functional foods and supplements and certainly uncommon amongst our competitors.

-A leading Nitric Oxide researcher and our Chief Science Officer at HumanN, Dr. Nathan Bryan has conducted ongoing studies on the effects of Nitric Oxide on circulation and heart health.
-In fact, his research inspired the formulation of our Neo40 supplement, the first and only product shown to produce authentic Nitric Oxide gas in the body.
+A leading Nitric Oxide scientist has conducted ongoing studies on the effects of Nitric Oxide on circulation and heart health.
+In fact, his research inspired the formulation of our Neo40 supplement, a patented formula that may help increase Nitric Oxide levels.

-Numerous clinical trials on our actual product formulations have also been conducted by independent third parties, including leading cardiologists like Dr. Ernst Schwarz from Cedars Sinai and Dr. Mark Houston at Vanderbilt University, something fairly uncommon in the world of functional foods and supplements and certainly uncommon amongst our competitors.
+Numerous clinical trials on our actual product formulations have also been conducted by independent third parties, including leading cardiologists like Dr. Ernst Schwarz and Dr. Mark Houston at Vanderbilt University, something fairly uncommon in the world of functional foods and supplements and certainly uncommon amongst our competitors.

 We are driven to bring Nitric Oxide to the world—to educate, to inspire and to provide the highest quality functional nutrition and supplements possible.
 Conducting clinical research is a crucial part of that mission and one that we encourage our customers to review.